LoadingALIAS/i18n-validator/README.md

 ## 👩‍💻 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/loadingalias/i18n-validator).